PavolGrofcik/LystoX/README.md

 can better catch the trend during trainig.
 Secondly follows augmentation using rotation, horizontal/vertical flipping (masks also!)

 Here is an example of the augmentation of the binary mask.
-From left to the right:
+From left to the right and down:
 Original, Horizontal, Vertical Flipping, Rotation by 90° anti-clockwise.

 ![Logo](https://github.com/PavolGrofcik/LystoX/blob/master/figures/lysto_pilot_1111_mask.png)